Inclusion of Three-body Correction to Relativistic Equation-of-Motion Coupled Cluster Method: The Application to Electron Detachment Problem: Results and Discussion

-For further comparisons, we have calculated the vertical valence ionization potentials of Hydrogen Halides using the partial triples correction scheme developed in this work.
-The valence dyall basis sets (dyall.vnz; $n=2,3,4$) has been used for the calculation and we have extrapolated them to the CBS limit using the Peterson and Dunning scheme\cite{dunning1994}.
-From Table \ref{table:1}, it is evident that both IP-EOM-CCSD(T)(a) and IP-EOM-CCSD(T)(a)* show good agreement with the experimental results in most cases, with CCSD(T)(a) providing the closest match at the CBS level.
-In general, all of these methods slightly overestimate the ionization potential compared to experiment, whereas CCSD* underestimates the IP values in some cases.
-This trend is almost consistent with that observed for atoms in which we compared the calculated IP with full IP-EOM-CCSDT results.
-Although the IP-EOM-CCSD(T)(a) method appears to be the most accurate method with least deviation from the experimental value, it is also the most computationally demanding among the four.
-In contrast, IP-EOM-CCSD(T)(a)* reproduces comparable results while offering a significant reduction in computational cost.
-Thus, IP-EOM-CCSD(T)(a)* provides an optimal balance between computational cost and accuracy, making it an efficient approximation to the full IP-EOM-CCSDT method, and has been used for subsequent calculations in this manuscript.
+For further validation, we have calculated the vertical valence IPs of hydrogen halides (HX; X= F, Cl, Br, I and At) using the partial triples correction schemes developed in this work.
+The valence dyall basis sets (dyall.v$n$z; $n = 2, 3, 4$) were employed, and the results were extrapolated to the complete basis set (CBS) limit using the Peterson--Dunning scheme.\cite{dunning1994} From Table~\ref{table:1}, it is evident that both IP-EOM-CCSD(T)(a) and IP-EOM-CCSD(T)(a)$^\ast$ show good agreement with experimental results in most cases, with CCSD(T)(a) providing the closest overall match at the CBS level.
+In general, all of these methods slightly overestimate the IPs relative to experiment, whereas CCSD$^\ast$ underestimates them in some cases.
+This trend is broadly consistent with that observed for atoms, where the calculated IPs were compared with full IP-EOM-CCSDT results.
+Although IP-EOM-CCSD(T)(a) appears to be the most accurate method, it is also the most computationally demanding among those considered.
+In contrast, IP-EOM-CCSD(T)(a)$^\ast$ reproduces comparable results at significantly reduced computational cost.
+Thus, IP-EOM-CCSD(T)(a)$^\ast$ provides an optimal balance between cost and accuracy, and has been employed for all subsequent calculations in this manuscript.